vxpm/cubenotes/src/dsp-interface.md

 ### DSP Control (`0x0C00_500A`, 2 bytes)

-This register controls the DSP and also contains some ARAM and AI related bits.
+Controls the DSP and also contains some ARAM and AI related bits.

 | Bits | Name                  | Description                              |
 | ---- | --------------------- | ---------------------------------------- |